Figure 1. Anthracnose lesions on muskmelon fruit appear sunken while lesions on nearby leaves appear jagged.

 Figure 1.
 The wilted and collapsed area on the margin of this leaf is due to bacterial wilt of cantaloupe.
 Note also the areas of the leaf eaten by cucumber beetles.

 Figure 2.
-Cucumber beetles have eaten this cantaloupe leaf.
-If insect frass enters the eaten area, bacterial wilt may result.
+Cucumber beetle feeding can be observed on this cantaloupe leaf.
+If insect frass enters the area that has been fed upon, bacterial wilt may result.

 Figure 3.
 Quick field test for possible bacterial wilt.
-Stringy, viscous sap may indicate presence of E. tracheiphila, causal pathogen of bacterial wilt.
+Stringy, viscous sap may indicate presence of Erwinia tracheiphila, causal pathogen of bacterial wilt.

 Figure 4.
 General wilt of cantaloupe caused by bacterial wilt.